Shouldering the Anxieties and Hardships of Patients Affected by COVID-19

 The COVID-19 public health crisis has impacted countless lives, affecting the mental health of many and creating new barriers for people already facing mental illness.
 While all healthcare providers can be victims of compassion fatigue, or the emotional and physical exhaustion experienced due to consistent exposure to second-hand trauma and a distressing environment, behavioral health professionals are in a unique situation where they are tasked with both processing the anxieties and addressing the hardships of their patients.

-UT Health Austin’s Integrated Behavioral Health team is comprised of licensed clinical social workers, dietitians, and a behavioral health pharmacist, who work alongside medical providers to treat the whole patient and not just their symptoms.
-“Our overall goal is to work in partnership with the medical providers to improve the health of our patients,” explains UT Health Austin’s Director of Clinical Social Work and Integrated Behavioral Health, Donna Shanor, LCSW, LCDC.
+UT Health Austin’s Health Social Work care team is comprised of licensed clinical social workers, dietitians, and a behavioral health pharmacist, who work alongside medical providers to treat the whole patient and not just their symptoms.
+“Our overall goal is to work in partnership with the medical providers to improve the health of our patients,” explains UT Health Austin’s Executive Director of Health Social Work, Donna Shanor, LCSW, LCDC.
 “By bringing together this variety of disciplines, we are able to truly offer our patients integrated, coordinated patient-centered care to enhance and improve their health.
 We like to think about healthcare in terms of wrapping itself around the patient and meeting them where they are.
 We understand there is more to addressing a patient’s health than what happens in a visit with a provider.”

-In her role as Director of Clinical Social Work and Integrated Behavioral Health, Shanor supervises the UT Health Austin social workers, dietitians, and a behavioral health pharmacist and coordinates their integration throughout UT Health Austin clinics.
+In her role as Executive Director of Health Social Work, Shanor supervises the Health Social Work care team, which includes social workers, dietitians, and a behavioral health pharmacist, and coordinates their integration throughout various UT Health Austin clinics.
 “This is what makes us unique,” claims Shanor.
 “We are a team that spans across the clinical enterprise, and each social worker, dietitian, and pharmacist functions as part of their respective clinic.
 When we come together as a team, we share challenges and come up with solutions together.”

 Social Workers